Entanglement bounds on the performance of quantum computing architectures: Outlook

-While we presented a proof that any vertex subset $F$ can have a rainbow state prepared in $\lceil \tau_\rb \ln \abs{F} \rceil$ time, simulations consistently suggest that flow-based algorithms can create rainbow states in $\lceil\tau_\rb\rceil$ time.
-It is possible that the logarithmic factor can be removed and that the rainbow time lower bound is fully tight and saturable.
-In addition, although our argument suggests that \textit{there exists a} rainbow state that can be created in $\lceil\tau_\rb \ln \abs{F}\rceil$ time, a permutation of the node indices specifying another rainbow state on the same set of qubits may be more difficult to create.
-One way of understanding this problem might be to analyze graphs using tools from classical network theory such as routing time\,\cite{Schoute2016, Childs2019}.
+In this work, we have presented a new metric for evaluating proposed architectures for quantum computers.
+While we have proven that any vertex subset $F$ can have a rainbow state prepared in $\lceil \tau_\rb \ln \abs{F} \rceil$ time, test simulations on many example small graphs suggest that flow-based algorithms can create rainbow states in $\lceil\tau_\rb\rceil$ time.
+It is thus possible that the logarithmic factor can be removed and that the rainbow time lower bound is fully tight and saturable.
+In addition, although our argument suggests that for any bipartition of the system, \textit{there exists a} rainbow state that can be created in $\lceil\tau_\rb \ln \abs{F}\rceil$ time, other rainbow states (where the connections between node pairs are permuted) may take longer.
+It would be interesting to upper bound the creation time of arbitrary rainbow states using tools from classical network theory such as routing time\,\cite{Schoute2016, Childs2019}.

-Finally, another open question is how the entanglement capacity, which was used here in terms of the rainbow time, can be applied to the analysis of quantum algorithms.
-For instance, by showing that a certain amount of entanglement is required to perform a given quantum computing task, rainbow time could then serve as a lower bound on the time required to perform this task on a particular architecture.
+Finally, another open question is how the entanglement capacity, used here in terms of the rainbow time, can be applied to the analysis of quantum algorithms.
+While the rainbow time is not enough to provide an upper bound on the time-complexity of running a quantum algorithm on a given quantum architecture, it can provide a lower bound when the amount of entanglement required in the algorithm is known.
 References~\cite{Orus2004,Kendon2006} explore the question of how entanglement grows during Shor's algorithm and in adiabatic quantum computing.
-These complement other results that show that low-entanglement systems can be simulated efficiently on a classical computer\,\cite{Vidal2003,Schuch2008}.
-Rainbow time could also be a fruitful way to test algorithms for compilation and gate decomposition of quantum circuits, by comparing their realized circuit depth to this theoretical minimum required time.
+These complement other results showing that low-entanglement systems can be simulated efficiently on a classical computer\,\cite{Vidal2003,Schuch2008}.
+Rainbow time can also be used to benchmark algorithms for compilation and gate decomposition of quantum circuits, by comparing their realized circuit depth to this theoretical minimum required time.